Legislature(2025 - 2026)GRUENBERG 120

 SHANNON MARTIN, Executive Director, Kenai River Sportfishing

-of Fisheries.
-She represents Kenai River Sportfishing
+to the Board of Fisheries.
+She represents Kenai River

-Association (KRSA), a 501(c)(3) nonprofit dedicated to ensuring
+Sportfishing Association (KRSA), a 501(c)(3) nonprofit dedicated

-fishing advocacy group, committed to supporting fishing
+sport fishing advocacy group, committed to supporting fishing

 opportunities and access.
-KRSA strongly supports the
+She said KRSA strongly supports the

 appointment of Olivia Irwin to the Alaska Board of Fisheries.